 Building an Interior Design Firm Bigger than ONE

 None of my interviews have illustrated the importance of building a team more than my interview from this week with Marc Thee of Marc-Michaels Interior Design.
 Marc talked about how he builds his team, how he lets them fail and learn, and how he gives them the freedom to make mistakes.
-Marc knows a thing or two about building a team, as he has a team of over 30, and has had as many as 70.
-Marc loves to work in a team environment; sharing ideas and collaborating.
+Marc knows a thing or two about building a team, as he has a team of over 30 and has had as many as 70.
+He loves to work in a team environment, sharing ideas and collaborating.
 Building a team also allows you to have experts in certain areas of your business.
 From day one, Marc has had a partner that handles most of the financial aspects of the business, freeing Marc up to focus on customers and design.
 It has been my experience that in order to grow, you have to be able to focus — so bringing on a fantastic team member is the best way to get started.

-Last year I decided to make a shift.
-I knew I needed to get out of this part of the business.
-So I put a plan together to move one of my painters, Casey, who had started with me from the bottom as a prep painter and had moved all the way up into my top lead painter positions, into a sales and project management role.
-I gave him the north part of Denver, and I kept the south end; where the business started.
-Within one week, I knew it was a great decision because my office got a call about Casey and how fantastic he was as the customer knew he had just started in sales.
+Last year I decided to make a shift: I knew I needed to get out of this part of the business.
+So I put a plan together to move one of my painters, Casey — who had started with me from the bottom as a prep painter and had moved up into my top lead painter positions — into a sales and project management role.
+I gave him the north part of Denver and I kept the south end, where the business started.
+Within one week, I knew it was a great decision because my office got a call about Casey and how fantastic he was.
 Two months later, I moved Aaron, another long-time painter, into the south part of town, and I became the sales manager.
 While we have had a few bumps in the road, Aaron too has turned out to be amazing.

 Building the Team